itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/02_Test_Setup/01_Define_Request_Attributes/index.md

 ## Define Request Attributes in Dynatrace
-In this lab you will learn how to capture request attributes in Dynatrace based on web request data.
+In this exercise you will learn how to capture request attributes in Dynatrace based on web request data.
 In more detail, the data stored in the request header `x-dynatrace-test` will be extracted to create request attributes that tag and distinguish service traffic.

 For further information on how to capture request attributes, [please see this page in the Dynatrace documentation.](https://www.dynatrace.com/support/help/monitor/transactions-and-services/request-attributes/how-do-i-capture-request-attributes-based-on-web-request-data/)